Naiftt/SPAFD/README.md

 pip install -r requirements.txt
 ```

+# Data Path
+In the function **skinCancer** in dataset.py you can input the path of HAM10000 data <br />
+In the function **chexpert** in dataset.py you can input the path of chexpert dataset

 # Run DOS method in Federated setting
 ```
 python main.py --method COPOD --numOfAgents 10 --numOfClasses 7 --data noniid_skincancer --modelName ConvSkin --numOfAttacked 1 --AttackInfo "{0:'label_flip01'}" --local_steps 1 --numOfRounds 1 --seed 2 --lr 0.01 --B 16